kdeldycke/e107-importer/readme.txt

 == Changelog ==

 = 1.1 =
-* Make e107 user import optionnal.
+* Make e107 user import optional.
 This needs you to set a pre-existing WordPress user that will take ownership of all imported content.
 * Add a placeholder for forum import.

 = 1.0 =